NilPointer-Software/bdfd-wiki/src/guides/variables.md

 ![ex](https://user-images.githubusercontent.com/69215413/126411873-6f2ddfb2-d1b1-4000-a7c0-7c8a25ca3bf0.png)

 ### Channel Variables - Functions
-- `$setChannelVar[variableName;newValue;(optional) channelID]` - Sets the provided variable to 'newValue' for the inputted 'channelID', or the channel that the command was ran in; if no 'channelID' was provided.
+- `$setChannelVar[Variable Name;New Value;(Channel ID)]`: Sets the provided variable to 'New Value' for the provided 'Channel ID', or the channel that the command was ran in; if no 'Channel ID' was provided.
-- `$getChannelVar[variableName;(optional) channelID]` - Gets the current value for the provided channel variable.
-Returns the current channel's variable value if no 'channelID' is provided.
+- `$getChannelVar[Variable Name;(Channel ID)]`: Gets the current value for the provided channel variable.
+Returns the current channel's variable value if no 'Channel ID' is provided.

 ### Channel Variables - Examples
 Here's the variable we're working with:

 ![ex](https://user-images.githubusercontent.com/113303649/202899818-b265e793-9a56-4a41-9539-9af01b622de8.png)

 This command adds `1` uses to the 'Uses' variable value, everytime it is ran.

-> 🧙‍♂️ The trigger for this command will be your bot's prefix, example: `!`.
+> 📌 The trigger for this command will be your bot's prefix, example: `!`.
 ```
 $nomention
 This channel has now `$sum[$getChannelVar[Uses];1]` uses of the command.